MichaelLawrenceDee/YGo-Percy-edopro-pre-script/README.md

 EFFECT_BECOME_LINKED: This effect, only useful under mr4, accept as value the zone that will be treated as a linked zone, even if there's no link monster

-EFFECT_FUSION_MATERIAnow a monster can have more than 1 of this effect
+EFFECT_FUSION_MATERIAL now a monster can have more than 1 of this effect

 ##### Place cards with official card number in TCG-OCG, Beta and Anime Cards in respective folders.
 Also, all pics (TCG/OCG/Anime/etc) are placed in the pics folder.